pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

 * Follow me
   * If partner dies to any player mon, +3
   * If both mons on the field have Follow Me only AI slot 1 (right side) will be able to choose follow me

-* Speed Control (differes from positive move effect)
-  * If AI cant't drop speed, no increase (Clear Amulet, Clear Body, etc.)
-  * If AI faster, no increase
-  * If AI is still slower (or tied) the next turn, no score increase
-  * If AI outdamages player, no score increase
-  * If player resists move, no score increase unless the move + best damage move kill next turn
-  * In any other situation, +3

 * Poison
   * If player holds a curing berry AI, no score increase